F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 The Vice President for Government Affairs and General Counsel shall evaluate all requests by the Complainant that their name or other identifiable information not be shared with the Respondent or that the University take no formal action in response to a report.

-If the University is unable to honor the request for anonymity or the request to take no formal action in response to a report, the University may be obligated to move forward with a University-Initiated Investigation and potential disciplinary action if there is an individual or public safety concern and sufficient independent information exists to establish that one or more Policies has been violated.
+If the University is unable to honor the request for anonymity or the request to take no formal action in response to a report, the University may be obligated to move forward with a University-Initiated Investigation and potential disciplinary action if there is an individual or public safety concern and sufficient independent information exists to establish that one or more policies have been violated.

 Supportive Measures